-- The raw data from the public surveys with VST-OmegaCAM and VISTA-VIRCAM will be immediately made public worldwide from the ESO archive, with public users being able to download limited volumes.
+- The raw data from the imaging public surveys (with VST-OmegaCAM and VISTA-VIRCAM) and from the spectroscopic public surveys will be immediately made public worldwide from the ESO archive, with public users being able to download limited volumes.

 - Science-ready data products from the ESO public surveys will be available from the ESO archive.

 Information on the preparation of reduced data products and the submission to ESO is provided on the ESO Phase 3 web pages, including an overview of the survey deliverables, their timelines, a description of the specific data formats (ESO External Data Products standard) and a user guide to the submission process.

 Data products from VISTA public surveys will be available also from the Wide Field Astronomy Unit at the Royal Observatory Edinburgh.